ryancjoshi/Water-Rights-Visualizer/README.md

 Annalise Jensen, Chapman University

 Zoe von Allmen, Chapman University

+* Ryan Joshi, Chapman University

+* Unofficial credits.
+I think that Ryan S and I have done enough work on the Water Rights Visualizer that we deserve to have our names added here.

 This repository contains the code for the ET Toolbox 7-day hindcast and 7-day forecast data production system.